Treatment of psoriasis

 - worse from rubbing and bathing,

 - worsening throughout the springtime and in a moist climate,

 - psoriasis progresses following another dermatological condition that was treated using topical creams,

 - psoriasis accompanies other medical conditions such as hay fever, bronchitis, asthma, etc.,

 - the typical Sulphur patient is stoop-shouldered, untidy, lanky, and bony, with an unpleasant body smell.

 Homeopathic treatment of psoriasis by Dr. Tsan at Philadelphia Homeopathic Clinic

 Dr. Tsan has extensive academic and clinical experience in homeopathic treatment for psoriasis.
-Since Philadelphia Homeopathic Clinic is a division of Philadelphia Holistic Clinic we have all holistic services available to each patient.
+Since Philadelphia Homeopathic Clinic is a division of Philadelphia Holistic Clinic, we have all holistic services available to each patient.
 All medical providers at the clinic are licensed and insured.
-The acupuncturists, herbalists, and reiki practitioners are working under the strict supervision of medical doctor Victor Tsan.
-To schedule an appointment for holistic evaluation and discuss with Dr. Tsan and ask if homeopathic psoriasis treatment is your best alternative choice contact our office at (267) 284-3085 or use our online scheduling web page.
+The acupuncturists, herbalists, and Reiki practitioners work under the strict supervision of medical doctor Victor Tsan.
+To schedule an appointment for holistic evaluation, discuss with Dr. Tsan, and ask if homeopathic psoriasis treatment is your best choice, contact our office at (267) 403-3085 or use our online scheduling web page.